 The Skinny: The record-setting gunslinger from OSU is not discussed among the Josh Darnold’s or Josh Allen’s of this draft but he’s making some noise in the pre-draft days.

 What’s to Like: Stands tall in the pocket… Above average arm… Throws an excellent deep ball; allows receivers to “go get it”… Size allows him to shrug off defenders… Has some decent pocket mobility… Seems to take what is given right away… Not afraid to lower his shoulder and get some yardage when running the ball… Pretty decent job of letting receivers get open… Confident, willing to throw into some tight spaces… Outside of deep throws, his best throws are on slants or skinny posts.

 The Verdict: Several things concern me with Rudolph.
 First, he spent his entire career in the shotgun.
 Second, he doesn’t use his lower body well which means he relies heavily on his arm (weight transfer from back to front is lacking).
 Lastly, I’m not sure how much “reading of defenses” he was asked to do at OSU.
 Those things said, the kid put up some incredible numbers in his career as a Cowboy.
-I have him pegged as a second rounder and while the Steelers seem to be smitten with him a bit, I don’t see him being ready to go right away.
+I have him pegged as a second or third rounder and while the Steelers seem to be smitten with him a bit, I don’t see him being ready to go right away.
 Obviously with Ben Roethlisberger wanting to play for three more years there’s no rush with Rudolph anyway.
 The problem is that there is no need for them to draft a QB in this draft.
 It would be a waste of a pick.
 I can listen to arguments if he were there in the later rounds but in a QB-driven league that isn’t happening.